Lin Yilin

+Lin Yilin (林一林; born 1964) is a Chinese performance artist.
+Duration and bodily experience are always the key aspects of Lin's practice throughout his career.
+Through performance, he creates experiences that seem to attempt to overcome the insurmountable, inviting the audience to reflect on current issues in society.
+His later works focus more directly on exploring the relationship between the body, the setting, and the viewer, even intervening directly in real situations.
+Although the site and circumstances of a performance are often difficult to control, Lin continues to work against the one-directional relationship between artist and audience.

 Biography

 Lin was born in Guangzhou, Guangdong, China in 1964.
 He completed his undergraduate education at Guangzhou Academy of Fine Arts and graduated in 1987.
 Lin's work is typically site-specific and especially crafted for the place of its performance.

-Lin was a core member and co-founder of the Big Tail Elephant Group, a Guangzhou-based performance and intervention based artist collective with an interest in urban development.
+Lin was a core member and co-founder of the Big Tail Elephant Group (formed in 1991), a Guangzhou-based performance and intervention based artist collective with an interest in urban development.
 His work from this time aims to address the rapid urbanization and economic growth seen in China during the 1990s.
 Lin used bricks as a motif and sculptural object to further call out these themes.
 One of his most notable works from this period is Safely Maneuvering across Linhe Road (1995) in which Lin moved a wall of concrete blocks across a busy street in Guangzhou, interrupting the flow of traffic.

 In 2001, Lin moved to New York City.
 As a result his interest in globalization has expanded beyond China.
+His experience travelling between China and the United States has influenced his art-making, with his attention broadening to encompass current geopolitical affairs.

 His practice continues to be centered on performance.
 His 2018 three-part work Monad, commissioned for the Solomon R. Guggenheim Museum's permanent collection, through VR, allows viewers to inhabit NBA player Jeremy Lin.
 Lin attributes Jeremy Lin as being a "key figure in representations of race."

 Lin now divides his time between New York and Beijing.